 Introduction to American Sign Language as used by the deaf community in the United States and other parts of the world.
-A basic vocabulary of about 600 signs is presented.
-Typical ASL sentence structures are demonstrated.
-Social conventions involved in ASL use are discussed.
-The lectures discuss the history of deaf education and the deaf community up to the end of the nineteenth century.
+Study of a basic vocabulary of approximately 600 signs, typical ASL sentence structures and social conventions involved in ASL.
+Discussion of the history of deaf education and the deaf community up to the end of the nineteenth century.